 After the 100-year history was published, the person in charge of the company's history told me that there was an outside supervisor named Tsuyoshi Terashita, who had been collecting and storing Japan's leading exposition materials for 40 years.
 He also told me, ``Once you're done with your work, go and have a look at the materials.''
 This really hit home for me.
 Materials from the expo are related to the foundations of the company's business.
 I thought it was something that should be developed as original content, so my boss and I asked to see the materials."

-Ishikawa was deeply moved when he saw Mr. Terashita's precious materials.
-After signing a memorandum of understanding, it was decided that the collection, which was the volume of two 2-ton trucks, would be donated to NOMURA as materials for the Expo.
-This was the beginning of our original content, "EXPO MATERIALS COLLECTION."
+Ishikawa was deeply moved upon seeing Mr. Terashita's numerous valuable materials.
+After exchanging a memorandum of understanding, it was decided that Mr. Terashita would donate his collection, which amounted to two 2-ton truckloads, to NOMURA Co.,Ltd. as exhibition materials.
+This marked the beginning of our company's original content, "Exhibition Materials COLLECTION."

 Ishikawa: "The collection was so huge that it was really hard to organize it.
 The catalog of materials was only in Terashita's head, so we started by understanding the whole picture.
 Official records, photo albums, postcards, medals.
 We couldn't decide on a category until we had checked all the materials once.
 So we checked everything and then started to create a database.
 It was only when we finished that we realized that there were just under 10,000 items in total.